Since I love bacon and chocolate together, making it a chocolate ice cream base was also an easy decision to make.

 The verdict?
 AWESOMESAUCE!
 The Lindt adds a pleasing bitter counterpart to the silky sweet ice cream, salty bacon, and sweet, crunchy toffee pieces.
 This is definitely my best low carb ice cream creation to date!

-It’s important to use a high quality bacon for this recipe, and to cook it until fully crisp and brittle before adding it to the melted chocolate.
-I highly recommend the dry aged, cherry smoked Jones Dairy Farm bacon for it’s lovely smoky flavor.
+For the best results, it’s important to use a high quality bacon for this recipe, and to cook it until fully crisp and brittle before adding it to the melted chocolate.

 - 1 cup granulated sugar substitute